FHIR CI-Build

 • Data Exchange for Quality Measures icon: This implementation guide provides detailed guidance to support reporting quality measures specified by the Quality Measures IG.

-Note that the Canonical Resource Management Infrastructure implementation guide in particular includes general guidance for the Shareable, Publishable, Computable, and Executable content patterns used in previously published versions of several of the above implementation guides and consolidated as the Shareable and Publishable patterns in this specification.
-The profiles in the CRMI have the same URL as the equivalent profiles in this specification, the intent being to use the CRMI profiles to continue maturing the patterns and related profiles, with the ultimate goal of including the matured profiles in a future version of the FHIR publication.
-Applications making use of the Shareable and Publishable patterns should use the profiles defined in CRMI.
+Note that the Canonical Resource Management Infrastructure implementation guide in particular includes the Shareable, Publishable, Computable, and Executable content patterns, profiles, and guidance provided in previously published versions of several of the above implementation guides as well as previous versions of this specification.
+All of the Shareable, Publishable, Computable, and Executable profiles in the base specification are now defined in and evolving as part of the CRMI implementation guide.
+Applications making use of these patterns should use the profiles defined in CRMI.

 The FHIR Clinical Reasoning module is sponsored by the Clinical Decision Support (CDS) and Clinical Quality Information (CQI) HL7 Work Groups, with input and coordination from the FHIR Infrastructure, Terminology Infrastructure, Service Oriented Architecture, Patient Care, Patient Administration, and Public Health HL7 Work Groups.